 The key control elements in combustion safety are the safety isolation valves on the fuel systems.
-The fuel system shall be equipped with automatic positive isolation via double block and bleed (DB&B).
-Each fuel source that enters the burners independently shall be automatically isolated by a DB&B. For example, where two fuel streams are combined, a single DB&B downstream from the mix point is adequate isolation.
+The fuel system shall be equipped with automatic positive isolation via DB&B. Each fuel source that enters the burners independently shall be automatically isolated by a DB&B. For example, where two fuel streams are combined, a single DB&B downstream from the mix point is adequate isolation.